-So in the reading and listening sections, you have some short answer questions, really trying to make sure you get spellings correct is important, because if you misspell words, you're going to lose those points.
-Timing is another important feature, because IELT is a paper-based exam.
+So in the reading and listening sections you have some short answer questions, really trying to make sure you get spellings correct is important, because if you misspell words, you're going to lose those points.
+Timing is another important feature, because IELTS is a paper based exam.
 Do you know how fast you can write by hand in English?
-Do you write with a pencil and paper faster than you type, or is it vice versa?

-Do you type a little bit faster than you type?
+Do you write with a pencil and paper faster than you type or is it vice versa, you type a little bit faster than you write?

-That's something you'll need to know, and if you're slower, especially with your handwriting, you're going to have to practice writing in English by hand because timing is important for the writing test.
+That's something you'll need to know.
+And if you're slower, especially with your hand writing, you're going to have to practice writing in English by hand, because timing is important for the writing test.
 Okay, so these are some of the important things to consider as you are preparing for the test.

-Finally then, you're going to be using your question sheet a lot.
-Especially in the reading and listening section, there gonna be ways that you can use notes and to write down little things to help you remember and find answers.
-Those are all things we cover in the strategies in the listening and reading lessons that you're going to go over.
-But it's something important to consider.
+Finally then you're going to be using your question sheet a lot, especially in the reading and listening section.
+There are gonna be ways that you can use notes and to write down little things to help you remember and find answers.
+Those are all things we cover in the strategies in the listening and reading lessons that you're going to go over, but it's something important to consider.

 Check with your exam center to find out what your options are.
-Each part of the test is divided into sections.
-The writing test has two sections.
-Speaking and reading have three sections, and the listening paper has four sections.
+Each part of the test is divided into sections, okay?
+The writing test has two sections, speaking and reading have three sections, and the listening paper has four sections, okay?
 And as you study strategies and various approaches to the different parts of the exam, you're going to learn how to approach each of these sections strategically, so that you can do your best on each one.

-Lastly, then since IELTS is a paper-based exam, things like spelling and handwriting are very important.
-And another important strategy to really master and practice as you're preparing for the test is to use your exam booklet as a tool, and especially in the reading and the listening sections, you're going use it to take notes to remember things to find the answers more easily.
+Lastly then, since IELTS is a paper based exam, things like spelling and handwriting are very important.
+And another important strategy to really master and practice as you're preparing for the test is to use your exam booklet as a tool, okay?
+Especially in the reading and the listening sections, you're going to use it to take notes, to remember things, to find answers more easily.